Something went wrong

 Resources for eligible patients with commercial, private, employer, or state health insurance marketplace coverage:

-Patients are not eligible to use this card if they are enrolled in a state or federally funded insurance program, including but not limited to Medicare, Medicaid, TRICARE, Veterans Affairs health care, a state prescription drug assistance program, or the Government Health Insurance Plan available in Puerto Rico.
-Patients may receive up to $9,450 per product in savings annually.
-The offer will be accepted only at participating pharmacies.
-This offer is not health insurance.
-No membership fees apply.
-Pfizer reserves the right to rescind, revoke, or amend this offer without notice.
-For full Terms and Conditions, please see PfizerOncologyTogether.com/terms.
-For any questions, please call 1-877-744-5675, visit PfizerOncologyTogether.com/terms or write: Pfizer Oncology Together Co-Pay Savings Program, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.MEDICARE/GOVERNMENT INSURED
+ReferencesPatients are not eligible to use this card if they are enrolled in a state or federally funded insurance program, including but not limited to Medicare, Medicaid, TRICARE, Veterans Affairs health care, a state prescription drug assistance program, or the Government Health Insurance Plan available in Puerto Rico.

-Help identifying resources for patients with Medicare/Medicare Part D, Medicaid, and other government insurance plans who express a financial need and may be eligible:
+Help identifying resources for eligible patients with Medicare/Medicare Part D, Medicaid, or other government insurance plans who express a financial need:

 • We can assist patients with searching for financial support from alternate funding resources, which may include financial assistance through Extra Help, a Medicare Part D Low-Income Subsidy (LIS) program

-• If support from alternate funding resources or Medicare Extra Help is not available, Pfizer Oncology Together will see if your patient is eligible for the Pfizer Patient Assistance Program, which can provide prescribed Pfizer Oncology medications for free
+• If support from alternate funding resources or Medicare Extra Help is not available, Pfizer Oncology Together will see if your patient is eligible for the Pfizer Patient Assistance Program,† which can provide prescribed Pfizer Oncology medications for free

 • We can check patient eligibility for Medicaid and help them understand how to apply